<< ARI Watch< Part I Part II Part III

 2 Mr. Peikoff speaks of this period in his podcast of 2 July 2012.
 He says that he opposed Obama in 2008, despite (as he reminds his listeners) “that it might seem to be inconsistent with other things” he is saying.
 Mr. Peikoff continues, referring to the Democratic nomination that was held before the presidential election: “I publicly came out for Hillary in the campaign against Obama.”
 In the podcast he is very self-righteous about his having supported her relative to the other candidates, yet – we point out – as President she would have been not much different from Obama.

 “The worst part” of the ethics of Christianity because Christianity is an agglomeration of contradictions.
 Its ethics has its good points, at least it had historically in comparison with other religions.
 As Ayn Rand once quipped (paraphrasing): Christ said love your neighbor as yourself.
 So, you must love yourself; after that you can argue about your neighbors. {Smile, undoubtedly.} (The Bible saying could be defended as follows: it means recognizing your neighbor as a human being to be judged as yourself.
-That’s the trouble with these Bible sayings, they can be turned this way and that.)
+That’s a problem with Bible sayings, they can be turned this way and that.)
 Somewhere Ayn Rand also pointed out, what other philosophers have also noted, that Christianity’s idea of salvation is personal, and supercedes whatever the State might say or do.
 However much that aspect of Christianity might contradict the rest of the religion, historically it did foster the idea of individualism.
 Thus, by accident, the history of Western civilization is wedded to Christianity, like it or not.
 But then in practice a fully developed idea needn’t drag its history about with it.

 Mr. Peikoff refers to the collapse of socialism, apparently meaning among mainstream intellectuals because it’s alive and kicking in politics.
 Given his demonization of Christianity it’s worth pointing out that historically most Jewish voters have voted socialist (for example, in the 2008 election 78% of Jewish voters opted for Obama) and most Protestant voters have not (in the same election 45% of Protestant voters opted for Obama).
 One fact in Mr. Peikoff’s favor is that Catholics favor socialism but not as much as Jews (54%).

-6 Though Mr. Biddle spent about equal time denouncing Obama and McCain, he denounced Obama with greater emotional force.
+8 Though Mr. Biddle spent about equal time denouncing Obama and McCain, he denounced Obama with greater emotional force.
 This was consistent with the conversations in pro-ARI discussion groups, which tended to favor McCain.
 (We suspect Mr. Biddle overstated the religiosity of the Left in order to make McCain-Palin look better.)